 9a.4.5 Authenticated decryption

 The authenticated decryption operation is similar to the authenticated encryption operation, but with the order of the hash step and encrypt step reversed.
+The procedure defined in NIST Special Publication 800-38D shall be used for authenticated decryption.
+The procedure described below is the overview of the authenticated decryption procedure.

+Change the figure number as follows: (line 6 of page 79)

-The inputs for encryption that are defined in 9a.3.2 shall be divided into 16-octet message blocks as shown in Figure 9a-6Figure 9a-6—Block ordering for encryption17
+The inputs for encryption that are defined in 9a.3.2 shall be divided into 16-octet message blocks as shown in Figure 9a-5

+Figure 9a-5—Block ordering for encryption

+Change the figure number as follows: (line 17 of page 79)

-Similarly, the inputs for AAD that are defined in 9a.3.2 shall be divided into 16-octet message blocks as 16 shown in Figure 9a-7.
+Similarly, the inputs for AAD that are defined in 9a.3.2 shall be divided into 16-octet message blocks as 16 shown in Figure 9a-6.